HMS Middleton (M34)

 HMS Middleton is a of the British Royal Navy.
-As of 2021, she forms part of 9th Mine Countermeasures Squadron operating out of HMS Jufair in Bahrain.
+As of 2021 she formed part of 9th Mine Countermeasures Squadron operating out of HMS Jufair in Bahrain.
+She was returned to Britain in early 2026.

 The ship was launched by Lord and Lady Blaker in 1983: Lady Blaker remains the patron of the ship.

 Operational history

 In 2009, HMS Middleton sailed for the Persian Gulf for a three-year deployment operating out of Bahrain; she returned to Portsmouth on 31 August 2012.

-In early 2013, Middleton entered refit in Portsmouth, the work package included replacing her 30-year-old Napier Deltic engines with new more fuel efficient Caterpillar C32 ACERT diesels.
-Following sea trials, Middleton rejoined the fleet in 2014 and took part in that autumn's Exercise Joint Warrior off Scotland.
+In early 2013, Middleton entered refit in Portsmouth.
+The work package included replacing her 30-year-old Napier Deltic engines with new more fuel efficient Caterpillar C32 ACERT diesels.
+Following sea trials, Middleton rejoined the fleet in 2014 and took part in that autumn's NATO Exercise Joint Warrior off Scotland.